marcottelab/akhmetov-2016/Readme.md

 It is strongly recommended that, before running any file, you read through all the code that will be executed.
 In many cases it is expected that you specify parameters and input/output files in the section on top of each file, or in `constants.py` before you run.

+### Note on performance

-Some of the code as is may take more than a minute to run.
+Some of the code as is may take more than a minute to run, depending on hardware and parameters.
 In most cases the code will at least print some sort of progress information when this happens.

 ### Dependencies
 Various Python packages are used at several points in the project, as can be seen from the import statements.
 These were installed into the environment using the PyCharm "Project Interpreter" window, but they should also be installable with `pip` since that is what PyCharm uses.